Jantar Mantar, Jaipur: Theory

 The Vedas mention astronomical terms, measurement of time and calendar, but do not mention any astronomical instruments.
 The earliest discussion of astronomical instruments, gnomon and clepsydra, is found in the Vedangas, ancient Sanskrit texts.
-The gnomon (called Shanku, शङ्कु) found at Jantar Mantar monument is discussed in these first millennium BCE Vedangas and in many later texts such as the Katyayana Sulbasutras.
+The gnomon (called Śaṅku, शङ्कु) found at Jantar Mantar monument is discussed in these first millennium BCE Vedangas and in many later texts such as the Katyayana Sulbasutras.
 Other discussions of astronomical instruments are found in Hinduism texts such as the fourth century BCE Arthashastra, Buddhist texts such as Sardulakarna-avadana, and Jainism texts such as Surya-prajnapti.
 The theories behind the instruments are found in texts by the fifth century CE Aryabhatta, sixth century CE Brahmagupta and Varahamihira, ninth century Lalla, eleventh century Sripati and Bhaskara.
 The texts of Bhaskara have dedicated chapters on instruments and he calls them Yantra-adhyaya.

 The theory of chakra-yantra, yasti-yantra, dhanur-yantra, kapala-yantra, nadivalaya-yantra, kartari-yantra, and others are found in the ancient texts.

-The telescope in India

-Although Jai Singh's observatories did not use telescopes, Jai Singh himself had several which he occasionally used for his observations, and telescopes were being built in India.
-However, telescopes built at the time were not very accurate for measuring celestial objects.
-In Europe, the telescope sights were first being used and increased the accuracy of measuring celestial objects, however telescopes were still a new invention in India.
+Astronomical Use

+The full extent of how Jai Singh's instruments were used for astronomical observation remains unclear.
+While the instruments themselves were impressive, there is limited evidence of a dedicated observational program or a team of trained astronomers.
+This raises the question of whether the observatory's primary purpose was purely scientific or also served other symbolic or cultural functions.

+The Zij Muhammad-Shahi, an astronomical handbook compiled under Jai Singh's patronage, does not appear to rely heavily on data collected from his observatories.
+Instead, it primarily utilizes existing tables from sources like the Zij-i Ulugh Beg and Philippe de la Hire's astronomical tables.
+The Zij Muhammad-Shahi essentially adapts these tables by incorporating adjustments for the precession of the equinoxes and the difference in longitude between Paris and Delhi.